brettrosenberg/si206finalproject/README.md

 ## __Goal__

-The goal of this project was allow users to pull stock or crypto data from an API and create simple visualizations with technical indicators using a simple interface.
+The goal of this project was to allow users to pull stock or crypto data from an API and create simple visualizations with technical indicators using a simple interface.

 To achieve this, the project will be using the Alpha Vantage and Nomics API (stocks, and crypto data, respectively).
 Our project will also use a SQLite3 database as a persistent store.